What does a Business Intelligence Analyst do?

 How to become a Business Intelligence Analyst?

-- Earn a Relevant Degree: Start with a bachelor's degree in a field like computer science, statistics, business, or information technology.
-This provides a solid foundation in both technical skills and business principles.
+- Earn a relevant degree: Obtain a bachelor's degree in computer science, statistics, business, or a related field.

 How long does it take to become a Business Intelligence Analyst?